webkey-auth/webkey-auth.github.io/README.md

 ========

 * unit tests
-* Pub back webworkers - looks like long-running code in an iframe blocks its parent's UI thread
 * Import and export rsa keys
 * Groups - will allow users to have multiple identities with separate emails and rsa keys
 * On setup, allow the user to a "secure image" so there's a visual way to tell that you're using the right service.
 Mitigates phishing attacks.